gregorwolf/SAP-NPM-API-collection/apis/swa-for-sapbas-vsx/README.md

 | **Numeric event parameter 2** | Event additional numeric data 2, "numeric event 2" sent via tack API |

 ## Contribution
+### Contribute and update version
+1. Commit your contribution
+2. Execute 'npm run set-version <new version>' to set new version for the lib (example: 'npm run set-version 3.2.1')
+3. Execute 'npm install' to update package-lock.json
-1. Add a PR with changes to package version (and package-lock)
+4. Add a PR with your changes

+### Releasing new version
 2. Add a PR in https://github.wdf.sap.corp/NPMJS/NODE_SWA_FOR_VSC_EXT-1.0 see [example PR](https://github.wdf.sap.corp/NPMJS/NODE_SWA_FOR_VSC_EXT-1.0)
 3. ask project npm project admins (ido goren, asaf dulberg) to approve the PRs
 4. new version should be released soon to npmjs on https://www.npmjs.com/package/@sap/swa-for-sapbas-vsx